patelsachin344/My-Notes/Important Questions/REACT QUESTIONS YT VIDEO.md

 ### Q. Diffrence bw Virtual DOM and DOM =

-Virtual DOM Real DOM
+# Virtual DOM || Real DOM

-Changes can be made easily Changes can be expensive Minimal memory wastage High demand for memory and more wastage JSX element is updated if the element exists Creates a new DOM every time and element gets updated Cannot update HTML directly Able to directly manipulate HTML Faster updates Slow updates
+Changes can be made easily || Changes can be expensive Minimal memory wastage High demand for memory || more wastage JSX element is updated if the element exists || Creates a new DOM every time and element gets updated Cannot update HTML directly || Able to directly manipulate HTML Faster updates || Slow updates

 ### Q. What is React